 Section 123 of the Local Government Act 1999 requires the Council to develop an Annual Business Plan and Budget for the financial year.
-The Annual Business Plan and Budget must address each principal activity of the Council on a separate basis and be adopted before the 31st of August, however Emergency Declaration provisions due to Covid-19 pandemic may apply.
+The Annual Business Plan and Budget must address each principal activity of the Council on a separate basis and be adopted before the 31st of August.